htvekov/controllerx/docs/examples/Sonos display.md

 ### Hardware:
 I initially used the simple and inexpensive (less than 2 US$ ) SSD1306 0,96" OLED display for this build.
 Resolution is only 128x64.
 But still enough, when using several pages to be displayed continously.
 The SSD1306 has a 'big brother' in the SSD1309 display.
 This display has identical resolution as SSD1306, is priced at some 14 US$, can use same drivers/library as SSD1306 but is much, much larger at 2,42".
 I really like this good sized and simple I2C display and ended up using this display in the final build, as it's much easier to read from a distance 🙂

 An optional PIR sensor or microwave radar sensor can be added for automatic dimming (brightness control) and turning the display on/off completely.
 The RCWL 0516 sensor is cheap, but can be somewhat difficult to use in 'tight' builds as it's somewhat sensitive to many things - WiFi in particular.
 So you could experience some false triggers using this sensor if fitted very close to the ESP8266.
 AM 312 is a cheap and simple 'no nonsense' PIR sensor that just always works as expected.
-Sensor can also be used for other purposes as well in HA 🙂 Sensor is configured in YAML using pin D5 (GPIO14)
+Sensor can also be used for other purposes as well in HA 🙂 Sensor is configured in YAML using pin D5 (GPIO14).
+Display is set to dim down after 5 minutes of no action and completely off after additional 2

 Please note that (at least on my display version) SSD1309 display can't be turned completely off with brightness = 0, but this works perfectly on my SSD1306 display.
 Instead SSD1309 has to be turned on/off with specific commands.
 Check what works on your specific display and revise implementation method/ESPHome yaml config code accordingly.